AANovokhatskiy/pyscarcopula/docs/guide/architecture.md

 by an internal C++17 layer.
 The extension does not depend on Eigen, BLAS, or OpenMP and therefore does not introduce a second, hidden thread pool.
-Scalar and portable compiler-vectorizable reduction backends are retained for cross-backend correctness tests; production paths use the portable backend only where end-to-end measurements justify it.
+Scalar and portable compiler-vectorizable reduction backends are retained for cross-backend correctness tests.
+Runtime paths use the portable reduction only for kernels whose end-to-end benchmarks pass the recorded performance gate.

 ## Numerical Safety Boundaries